evidentlyai/evidently/docs/book/README.md

 ![Evidently reports](.gitbook/assets/main/evidently_reports_main-min.png)

-**Required input**: one or two datasets as pandas.DataFrames or csv.
-Due to rich embedded visualizations, it is recommended to take a smaller sample.
+**Input**: one or two datasets as pandas.DataFrames or csv.

-**How you get the output**: as an HTML inside Jupyter notebook or Colab, as an exportable HTML file, as JSON, or as a Python dictionary.
+**How you get the output**: inside Jupyter notebook or Colab, as an exportable HTML file, JSON, or Python dictionary.

 **Primary use case**: debugging and exploration.
 Reports help visually evaluate the data or model performance.
 For example, during exploratory data analysis, model evaluation on the training set, when debugging the model quality decay, or comparing several models.